apache/nuttx/README.txt

   not been converted to use the kconfig-frontends tools!
 This will damage your configuration (see http://www.nuttx.org/doku.php?id=wiki:howtos:convertconfig).

+  How do we tell a new configuration from an old one?
+See "Incompatibilities with Older Configurations" below.

   The 'menuconfig' make target depends on two things: